OGStudio/site-opengamestudio/en/news/2025-02_psk-jvm-item.md

 ![result][result]

-Thus, we have identical rendering of different files.
+Identical rendering of different files.
 My internal perfectionist is outraged by such a disrepancy.
 However, my internal pragmatist thinks this hardly deserves such an attention.